 Data Sources in Financial Modeling

-Collecting and using the right data sources in financial modeling is crucial to the success of a business.
+Collecting and using the right data sources in financial modeling is crucial to the success of financial analysis.
 Financial modeling requires gathering and analyzing lots of information; the collection of data is a crucial step in creating a financial model.
 There is a wide range of data that must be used in a financial model.
-A company’s historical results are the key input to prepare a three-statement model, which is a setup for your financial model.
+A company’s historical results are the key input to prepare a three-statement model, which is the setup for all other financial models.